gandarapuvishnu/media-scraper/README.md

 # web-scraper

-Control everything with Python 🙂.
+Download and upload images to Cloud sequentially, using Python 🙂.